BrenoMartinsDeOliveiraVasconcelos/neols/README.md

  ### path
  Path of the folder.
 Exemple: `python3 list.py /usr/bin`
  ### chars
  This argument defines how many characters will be used for spacing.
-Default is 19.
+Default is 0.
+ Defining it as '0' makes the program define that value dynamically.
  Example:

     python3 list.py . --chars 15